 Research shows, for example, that some of the simplest nutrients, including omega 3 fats (fish oil), magnesium, and B vitamins (including methylfolate) have a major influence on neurotransmitter levels and mood.
 And that’s just the tip of the iceberg when it comes to addressing genetic mutations such as MTHFR, NOS, MAO and COMT (read more in this article) using nutrients.
 It’s very exciting to offer these solutions to patients who have struggled for years or even decades.9-10

 To find out more how I can help you, you can read more about my approach here.
 I help patients in-person, and via phone or video calls.
 There are also thousands of other practitioners who are trained to approach mental health in this way, so you can also look for a practitioner near you.
 Naturopathic care is a process that seems to go more smoothly when you have the support you need.

-You may want to consider reviewing or choosing the Oxidative Stress Testing and Consultation Package that I created with the intention of taking the most comprehensive approach.
+You may want to consider reviewing or choosing my Autoimmunity Solutions Package that I created with the intention of taking the most comprehensive approach to fight oxidative stress.

 I look forward to your comments and experience with addressing mental health from the perspective of stress, inflammation, and oxidative stress.